briadelour/NeevoTankReader/README.md

 - Home Assistant installed and running
 - Neevo account with active propane tank monitoring service
-- Neevo username and password
+- Neevo username and password (requires setup in Neevo phone app and scanning of QR code on reader to register as home owner)

 ## Installation